ellmetha/django-machina/docs/contributing.rst

 Contributing translations
 =========================

 The translation work on *django-machina* is done using `Transifex <https://www.transifex.com/django-machina-team/django-machina/>`_.
-Don't hesitate to apply for a lanaguage if you want to improve the internationalization of the project.
+Don't hesitate to apply for a language if you want to improve the internationalization of the project.

 Using the issue tracker
 =======================